Mortgage interest relief at source: History

-Tax relief on interest had been available since income tax was introduced in the early 19th century but in 1969 the then Chancellor of the Exchequer, Roy Jenkins, ended this tax relief for all loans except for business purposes or for home buyers.
+Tax relief on interest had been available since income tax was introduced in the early 19th century.
+In 1969 the then Chancellor of the Exchequer, Roy Jenkins, ended this tax relief for all loans except for business purposes or for the purchase or improvement of a home.
 This meant that borrowers could no longer claim tax relief on, for example, the interest on bank loans or overdrafts.
+In 1974 a £25,000 limit on interest relief was set.